nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 In all of our examples, we've been using a Binary Tree.
 Trees can have any number of children per node, but Binary Trees restrict the number of children to two (hence our `left` and `right` children).

-There is not a specific sorting order for a binary tree. nodes can be added into a binary tree wherever space allows.
+There is no specific sorting order for a binary tree.
+Nodes can be added into a binary tree wherever space allows.
 Here is what a binary tree looks like:

 ![Binary Tree](images/BinaryTree2.PNG)